JupiterOne-Archives/docs-old/guides/compliance/compliance-overview.md

 ## Compliance Status and Maturity

-JupiterOne compliance app provides measurements and status indicators at three different maturity levels for each compliance standard and its requirements /
+The JupiterOne Compliance app provides measurements and status indicators at four different maturity levels for each compliance standard and its requirements /
 controls:

-1. Has documented policies and procedures
+- Documented policies and procedures
-2. Has implementation evidence (either via data-driven queries or external evidence)
+- Implementation evidence, either via data-driven queries or external evidence
+- Gap analysis between fulfilled requirements and outstanding remediation
-3. Continuous monitoring and remediation
+- Continuous monitoring and remediation

-Here is an example screenshot:
+Here is an example:

 ![compliance-status](../../assets/compliance-summary-status-bars.png)